Why Outsourced Executive Assistants Make Sense for Any Size Company

 Executive assistants do not traditionally have a career path, and most companies do not have personnel trained to manage and support teams of administrative assistants.

-With a managed, outsourced executive assistant service, you get experienced managers who understand how to build processes and workflows to make the service as efficient as possible.
+With a managed, outsourced executive assistant service, you get experienced managers who know how to build processes and workflows to make the service as efficient as possible.
 The managers also coach assistants and provide quality control of their work.

-“The remote executive assistant market was in robust health before the onset of the global pandemic,” SIA said.
+The remote executive assistant market was in robust health before the onset of the global pandemic,” SIA said.
 “As COVID-19 swept across the world in Q1 2020, firms took an initial hit to demand, especially among SME customers, but growth for many is now back to pre-COVID levels, if not higher.”

-Covid also sparked a drive for efficiency and digitization across organizations, and businesses created digital versions of themselves and offloaded more non-core work than ever.
+COVID also sparked a drive for efficiency and digitization across organizations, and businesses created digital versions of themselves and offloaded more non-core work than ever.

 Learn more: The Benefits of Hiring a Virtual Assistant